VallesG/elk-aws-project1/README.md

 Run the playbook, and navigate to Kibana(http://[Elk Sever IP]:5601)  to check that the installation worked as expected.

-Answer the following questions to fill in the blanks:

 Which file is the playbook? filebeat-playbook.yml

 Where do you copy it? /etc/ansible

 Which file do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts

 How do you specify which machine to install the ELK server on versus which to install Filebeat on?
-Editing thr hosts file in /etc/ansible allows you to specify by private IP
+Editing the hosts file in /etc/ansible allows you to specify by private IP

 Which URL do you navigate to in order to check that the ELK server is running?
 172.31.46.71:5601